Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 1. Indexed Pages in Google Search Console

-• How to check: Sign up for the free Google Search Console, submit your sitemap.
-Make this your #1 priority.
+• How to check: Sign up for the free Google Search Console and submit your sitemap.

 2. Clicks on "Queries" in Google Search Console